peterdsharpe/PotentialFlowVisualizer/README.md

 ## PFV Description
 PotentialFlowVisualizer is a convenient Python library that can be used to quickly visualize various potential flow fields.
 If you're new to potential flows, I've written a short intro at the bottom of this document.

 PFV syntax is explicitly designed to be concise and readable.
-Rendering of flow fields happens through Plot.ly's beautiful visualization tools.
-This library is designed to have minimal dependencies - it requires just NumPy and Plotly.

 ## Installation

-Install with pip: `pip install potentialflowvisualizer`
+Install with: `pip install potentialflowvisualizer`

 ## Examples